ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

     Sample app is listening on port 8080.
     ```

+    This command will continue running until it is exited, since the container runs a web app that is listening for requests.
+So we need to open another terminal window in order to query the app.

 1. Split the terminal by using the `Terminal -> Split Terminal` menu.

     ![Split the terminal](images/terminal-split.png)

-1. Use the `curl` command to ping the application
+1. In the second terminal window, use the `curl` command to ping the application.
     ```
     curl localhost:8080

     Hello world from 285d092bb4d0!
 Your app is up and running in a cluster!
     ```
-1. Use the `docker stop` command to stop the container.
+1. In the second terminal window, use the `docker stop` command to stop the container.
 It requires a container ID as the second option.
-This command uses `docker ps -q` to pass in the list of all running containers.
+The below command uses `docker ps -q` to pass in the list of all running containers.
     ```
     docker stop $(docker ps -q)
     ```
+1. Close the second terminal window by using the `Terminal -> Close Terminal` menu.
+THIS IS TOTALLY MADE UP.
+VERIFY HOW THE WINDOW IS CLOSED IN THE ENV.

+In the original terminal window, you should see that the `docker run` command exited and you are able to type commands in this terminal window again.

 # Push the image to IBM Cloud Container Registry
 1. Log in to the IBM Cloud CLI: